yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 and Omer Berkman.
 The current protocol is but a distant relative of the original Oreo protocol, and any errors are the draft author's alone.

+I would like to thank Yoav Nir for his comments on this draft.